harshaanth/DM-Airfare-Pricing-Analysis/README.md

 The dataset includes information on 638 air routes, capturing various factors such as distance, passenger count, and whether a route is served by a discount airline like Southwest.
 The project aims to explore these factors through data visualization and build predictive models to forecast airfares.

+## Repository Structure

+- **HW_1_Project_Report.pdf**: Contains the detailed report for Part 1 of the project, focusing on Exploratory Data Analysis (EDA).
+- **HW2_Project_Report.pdf**: Contains the detailed report for Part 2 of the project, focusing on Modeling and prediction of airfare.
+- **Airfares_Cleaned_Harshaanth Kumar.xlsx**: The cleaned dataset used for analysis, containing all relevant variables and data points.

 ## Part 1: Exploratory Data Analysis (EDA)

 ### Dataset